ICI Senior Research Staff

 The ICI Research Department consists of 42 members, including economists and research analysts.
 This staff collects and disseminates data for all types of registered investment companies, offering detailed analyses of fund shareholders, the economics of investment companies, and the retirement and education savings markets.

-The Investment Company Fact Book remains one of ICI Research’s most visible products—garnering more than 37,000 visits and downloads in 2016.
-In its 57th edition, this ICI publication continues to provide the public and policymakers with a comprehensive summary of ICI’s data and analysis.
+The Investment Company Fact Book remains one of ICI Research’s most visible products.
+In its 60th edition, this ICI publication continues to provide the public and policymakers with a comprehensive summary of ICI’s data and analysis.
 The Fact Book is available at www.icifactbook.org in both PDF and HTML formats.
 The HTML version contains downloadable data for all charts and tables.

 Industry and Financial Analysis